cameronharris745/finScript/README.md

 SourceDocs are a model for source documents in the accounting process such as invoices, receipts and goods received notes.
 In the future, I would like to add documents
 ```
-// "docProcess" is an array of all the processes the document must undertake in order for it to be "completed" e.g. send to accounting department, get authorised by production manager.
+// "docProcess" is an array of all the processes the document must undertake in order for it to be "completed"
+//e.g. send to accounting department, get authorised by production manager.
 var docProcess =  [
 				{
 				completed: false,